Mutesz

 ne 3sg/pl (animate) mane = their mother

-sza 3sg/pl (inanimate)
+sza 3sg/pl (inanimate) 3ipsza = its face

 ăn obviate 3annan = woman